 Have you ever wondered what draws mosquitoes to humans?
 Could one of those things be drawing the small insects to Limburger cheese?

-Mosquitoes are small insects that belong to a group of insects called Diptera.
+Mosquitoes are small insects that belong to an order of insects called Diptera.
 Although female mosquitoes are the ones that feed on blood, mosquitoes are generally seen as blood-sucking insects that come out during the summer.
 While male mosquitoes have a diet that consists of sugary substances such as fruit, female mosquitoes need to feed on blood for both their ovaries and eggs to fully develop.
 They do not only rely on human blood since they feed on the blood of other animals such as birds, lizards, and mammals (1).

 HUMANS AND CHEESE — WHAT ATTRACTS MOSQUITOES?